SS Beaverford: Final voyage and loss

-Beaverford had fled south, but Scheer caught her up and illuminated her with starshell.
+Beaverford had fled south, but Admiral Scheer caught her up and illuminated her with starshell.
 Beaverford transmitted a final wireless message: "It is our turn now.
 So long.
 The captain and crew of SS Beaverford".

-Scheer fired 83 shells at Beaverford.
+Admiral Scheer fired 83 shells at Beaverford.
 71 were from its 150 mm guns, with 16 hitting the freighter, and 12 were from the cruiser's 280 mm main guns, with three hits.
 The shelling was observed and recorded in the log aboard the freighter Fresno City, ten miles off and also fleeing south.
-Beaverford was badly damaged, but the cargo of timber on her deck kept her afloat, and to save ammunition Scheer's commander, KzS Theodor Krancke, ordered that she be finished off with a torpedo.
+Beaverford was badly damaged, but the cargo of timber on her deck kept her afloat, and to save ammunition Admiral Scheer's commander, KzS Theodor Krancke, ordered that she be finished off with a torpedo.
 The torpedo hit the fore part of Beaverford, lifting her bow and detonating the ammunition in her hold.
 The ship blew apart and the stern was last seen sliding into the ocean.
 All aboard were killed.

-It was now completely dark, but Scheer went on to find and sink one more ship, Fresno City, from which the attack on Beaverford had been observed an hour before.
+It was now completely dark, but Admiral Scheer went on to find and sink one more ship, Fresno City, from which the attack on Beaverford had been observed an hour before.
 Admiral Scheer sank six of the 38 ships from the convoy.